Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Numerical Experiments with the Space Shuttle Reentry Problem

 \subsection{Problem 2: Trajectory Planning for Debris Avoidance}

 In the previous section we showed our Deep RL approach can solve a difficult trajectory generation problem which is well-suited for traditional optimal control solvers (e.g. nonlinear programming).
 We now demonstrate the effectiveness of our approach as a trajectory planner on a quasi-static map, and show that traditional optimal control solvers struggle here.
 In this problem we employ the \textit{HLAS-Control} variant and again consider the shuttle vehicle described in Section \ref{section:NumericalExp_shuttle_descr}.
 The objective is to guide the shuttle path to reach a specific reentry location $h_f=24384\pm1000$[m], $\theta_f=0\pm 1$ [deg], $\phi_f=50\pm 1$ [deg] while avoiding floating space debris represented as obstacles at fixed locations.
-In Fig. \ref{fig:shuttle_obstacle_field} below the terminal location is shown as the blue dot and the debris field is shown as the collection of light red ellipses.
+In Fig. \ref{fig:shuttle_obstacle_field_deeprl_results} the terminal location is shown as the blue dot and the debris field is shown as the collection of light red ellipses.
 The initial shuttle location is randomly set along a semi-circle in the longitude-latitude plane of radius = $50 \pm 5$ [deg] surrounding the terminal location.
 To ensure the problem is feasible the initial heading, $\psi_0$, points the shuttle vehicle towards the terminal location with a randomly set $\pm 5$ degree error.
 Other initial conditions are $h_0=79248 \pm 2000$ [m], $v_0=7802 \pm 100$ [m/s], $\gamma=-1\pm 1$ [deg].